RhetTbull/osxphotos/README.md

                                   'light' depending on system dark mode setting.
   -h, --help                      Show this message and exit.

-** Export **
+                                    Export

 When exporting photos, osxphotos creates a database in the top-level export folder called '.osxphotos_export.db'.
 This database preserves state information used for determining which files need to be updated when run with --update.
 It is recommended that if you later move the export folder tree you also move the database file.

 The --update option will only copy new or updated files from the library to the export folder.
-If a file is changed in the export folder (for example, you edited the exported image), osxphotos will detect this as a difference and re- export the original image from the library thus overwriting the changes.
+If a file is changed in the export folder (for example, you edited the exported image), osxphotos will detect this as a difference and re-export the original image from the library thus overwriting the changes.
 If using --update, the exported library should be treated as a backup, not a working copy where you intend to make changes.
 If you do edit or process the exported files and do not want them to be overwritten withsubsequent --update, use --ignore-signature which will match filename but not file signature when